-Where a Child Protection paper document may be retained it will be stored in a 'Confidential file', separate from the child's school file.
+All documents will be retained in a 'Child Protection file', separate from the child's school file.
 It is kept secure with appropriate level of limited access.
-A notification of this will be recorded on CPOM's.
+A notification of this will be recorded on CPOMs.

 Supporting the child and partnership with parents